jomardyan/c-Tasking/docs/USAGE_AND_COMPARISON.md

 # c-Tasking — Usage Cases & Comparison with .NET Built-in APIs

 This document compares common usage scenarios using the native .NET primitives versus the c-Tasking library wrappers.
-It highlights how c-Tasking simplifies certain patterns and when it's appropriate to prefer the library or built-in APIs.
+It highlights how c-Tasking simplifies certain patterns and when to prefer the library or built-in APIs.
+The examples target .NET 10 (net10.0) and c-Tasking v1.x.

 ## Goals
 - Show simple examples for common patterns: background work, scheduled tasks, retries, batching, and thread management.